disblu/guidelines/git/README.md

 The command `commit` has a numerous amount of parameters,  you can read more about it [here](https://git-scm.com/docs/git-commit).

+If you added some file by error and you

 ### 3.4.3 Ignoring files

 Sometimes there are files you don't want to track (for example: binary files,  secret files, etc. ).
 You need to create a `.gitignore` file to tell git what files you want to ignore.